munckymagik/x86-assembly-tutorial/README.md

 retl
 ```

 Finally, `ret` returns control to the system-code which called our `main` function.
-Effectively telling the CPU continue executing where it left off before our `main` function was called.
+Effectively telling the CPU to continue executing where it left off before our `main` function was called.

 If we want to set a different exit status we can change the value loaded into AX.